 And Denver Water’s Moffat Collection System Project — which will enlarge Gross Reservoir — is one of the major elements of our supply plan.
 The project will help resolve three major supply challenges: a future water shortfall, the risk of running out of water in a future drought and a serious imbalance in Denver Water’s collection system.

 The Moffat Collection System Project will provide 18,000 acre-feet of annual supply by enlarging Gross Reservoir, an existing reservoir, rather than building a new one.
-The current dam height would increase from 340 feet to approximately 465 feet, nearly tripling the reservoir’s capacity.
+The current dam height will increase by approximately 130 feet, nearly tripling the reservoir’s capacity.
 The project will increase the reservoir’s current storage capacity of 41,811 acre-feet to approximately 119,000 acre-feet, which includes a 5,000 acre-foot environmental pool.
 The environmental pool will be used to enhance streamflows in South Boulder Creek below Gross Reservoir.